mjp41/cpython/Doc/regions.md

 The frame object contains a reference to the code object that is being executed.
 It also contains a reference to the global and local variables.
 Python programs can use this object to access the local and global variables.
-This object is update in sync with the underlying variables:
+This object is updated in sync with the underlying variables:

 ```python
 def frame_example1():